Better late than never: Sporting fraternity welcomes decision to rename Khel Ratna after Dhyan Chand | Sports-Games

 The change comes in the wake of exceptional performances by the men's and women's hockey teams in the ongoing Tokyo Olympics.

-While the men's side claimed a bronze medal which was India's 12th Olympic hockey medal that came after a gap of 41 long years, the women's side put forth its best-ever performance in the Games, finishing a creditable fourth.
+While the men's side claimed a bronze medal which was India's 12th Olympic hockey medal that came after a gap of 41 long years, the women's side produced its best-ever performance in the Games, finishing a creditable fourth.

+Former India goalkeeper Mir Ranjan Negi welcomed the move to name the Rajiv Gandhi Khel Ratna award after Major Dhyan Chand.

+''Now if Major Dhyan Chand is awarded Bharat Ratna (postmouthusly) it will be like an icing on the cake and now there shouldn't be any delay in doing this,'' Negi told PTI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)